-3 Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education
+- Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education - 2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum.

-2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum.
-1 Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework.
-0 This topic was not covered.
+- Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework. - 0 This topic was not covered.

 Score explanation: The importance of indigenous knowledge and value systems are mentioned briefly at the beginning of each core curriculum class.
 In problem-based learning, the JMP students begin each case with land acknowledgment slides and updated information on local indigenous movements and organizations which currently play a vital role in planetary health solutions.
 Students read about these movements and organizations before sharing their thoughts and experiences in a group.
+Students are also invited to explore indigenous views on gender identity and land tax, among others, in some PBL cases.

-14. Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?

-- 3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+- 14. Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.